How many surrogacy births are there in Australia each year?

 The 131 births represents 40% of surrogacy embryo transfers that year – that means 40% of embryo transfers resulted in a live birth.
 If you are wondering ‘how many embryos do we need for a successful pregnancy?’ then this statistic suggests you should realistically expect to have at least 2-3 embryos.

-I’ve kept records of my clients’ surrogacy arrangements between 2021 and 2023, which show that traditional surrogacy arrangements account for about 15% of surrogacy arrangements in Australia.
+I’ve kept records of my clients’ 500 Australian surrogacy arrangements, which show that traditional surrogacy arrangements account for about 15% of surrogacy arrangements in Australia.
 So, we can estimate that there were another 15 traditional surrogacy births in 2021, bringing the total number that year to about 115.

 What about babies born overseas?